 Bitcoin is a four-year-old virtual currency that isn’t regulated or backed by a central bank, but you can’t just grab it from your wallet to pay for stuff.

 Its value has soared in recent days to the $600 level.
 Welcome to the murky world of virtual money, which is now assuming a veneer of legitimacy with Congressional hearings on the dangers of its online existence.
+If you’re looking to convert your crypto, looking into ETH to BTC will be beneficial, and you’ll be able to see what other currencies you’re able to exchange.

 In testimony prepared for a hearing Monday before the Senate Homeland Security and Government Affairs Committee, federal law-enforcement agencies said that the decentralized nature of some virtual currencies can pave the way for more widespread money laundering and fraud.